splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/4-indirect-access/4-activities.md

 ## Test Your Knowledge

-### Breaking Down our POS System
+### Altering Products & Staff

 We can now pass by reference!
-This means we can separate our code and move things outside of the main input loop to tidy things up!
+This means we can finally edit existing data, like our product and staff member!

 Your program should:

-- Be separated into separte functions for:
-  - Handling input
-  - Changing the screen
-  - Selling a product
-  - Changing the stock
-- - Introduce a "Sell Product" screen which allows the user to:
+- Introduce an "Alter Product" screen which allows the user to:
-  - Select which Staff is responsible for the sale
-  - Select which Product has been sold
-  - Select how many of the Product has been sold
-  - Reduces the stock of the Product and increases the sale count of the Staff
+  - Alter a Product's Name
+  - Alter a Product's Description
+  - Alter a Product's Price
+  - Alter a Product's Current Stock
+  - (For now, just alter your existing product)
-- Introduce an "Alter Stock" screen which is only accessible by Managers and Owners, and allows the user to:
+- Introduce an "Alter Staff" screen which allows the user to:
+  - Alter a Staff's Name
-  - Select a Product to restock
+  - Alter a Staff's Position
-  - Input a number (either positive or negative) to change the stock by
-  - Change the stock of the Product by that amount

-Validation:

-- Ensure that the current stock of an item cannot go below 0
+  - (For now, just alter your existing staff)
+- Modify your existing code to make use of indirect access

 ### Breaking Down Dotifin